Security

 - Checks if approval is valid

-- Slashes deposit if cheating detected
+- Pays the escrowed deposit to the lender if cheating is detected

-No Automated Monitoring
+Automated Keeper Monitoring

 - Monitor their loans

-- Or accept the delayed detection risk
+- Accept the delayed detection risk if keepers or RPC providers are down

 Known Limitations